Open-Dataplatform/yggdrasil-env/README.md

         space: service
 ```

-### Resource-quota
+## resource-quota.yaml
+Contributors should also define a resource-quota for your namespace.
+This file should be placed next to the config.yaml and be called resource-quota.yaml.

+This file takes the anything that fits into the spec of a [resource-quota](ResourceQuota)

-A typical resource-quota could look like this:
+A typical `resource-quota.yaml` could look like this:
 ``` yaml
 hard:
   requests.cpu: "8"